orbit-online/docker-tools/README.md

 ```

 The volumes list example file about will mount `~project/docker/postgres/data` from the host machine
-into the container at `/var/lib/postgresql/data` and make it writable inside the container using the cached stategy.
+into the container at `/var/lib/postgresql/data` and make it writable inside the container using the cached strategy.
 `~project/docker/data/config` will be mounted inside the container at `/data/config` as read-only.

 If you want use the same volumes.list file across multiple docker environments, just call the file `volumes.list`.
 Beware! `volumes.list` _**will**_ be considered if there exist an environment specific `.volumes.list` file e.g. `development.volumes.list` but the environment specific file will take precedence.